 Nearly 75% of marketers reported that in-app advertising offers better customer engagement and targeting capabilities than other platforms.
 Yet quality and measurability challenges have prevented many buyers from fully embracing programmatic as a means for accessing this highly coveted inventory.
 Join some of the industry's leading mobile advertising experts as they discuss the unique challenges of mobile app environments, new initiatives that are changing the game, and what you can do to remain competitive.

 SVP, Corporate Development & GM, Mobile, PubMatic

-Participation is too important to be left for chance...
-Twitter's head of global brand strategy and Contagious' head of trends present an analysis of years worth of brand activations that rallied communities to influence culture - from the iTunes charts to Wall Street stock prices.
-The Participation Playbook questions traditional reach-and-frequency marketing "gospel" from the likes of Byron Sharp and leaves marketers with six steps to unlock audience participation, whether they're launching something new or connecting their brand to cultural happenings.
+Participation is too important to be left for chance.
+This session from Twitter and Contagious presents an analysis of years worth of brand activations that rallied communities to influence culture - from the iTunes charts to Wall Street stock prices.
+The Participation Playbook questions traditional reach-and-frequency marketing "gospel" from the likes of Byron Sharp and leaves marketers with six steps to unlock audience participation when launching something new or connecting their brand what's happening in culture.

 Head of Global Brand Strategy, Twitter

 Editor at Large, Contagious

 Senior Manager, Public Relations & Digital Engagement, Unilever